 Understanding Growth

 All children have unique qualities, and growth rate is no different.
 Despite small differences, kids tend to mature according to certain milestones in infancy, childhood, and adolescence.
-If you feel that your kid is missing certain milestones and appears much smaller than other children around the same age, it might be time to talk to a doctor.
-Understanding growth will help you gain information on HGH issues, such as as Turner’s Syndrome and Idiopathic Short Stature, and how your child can benefit from therapy.
+If you notice your child isn’t hitting milestones like others their age and seems a bit smaller, it could be a good idea to chat with a doctor.
+Learning about growth can clue you in on HGH issues, like Turner’s Syndrome and Idiopathic Short Stature, and how therapy might help your child.

 Growth Milestones